Can You Paint Over Stain Wood? A Guide to Transforming Surfaces

 Stained wood is often sealed with a protective topcoat, such as polyurethane or varnish, which can be slick and prevent the paint from sticking properly.
 This can result in peeling or chipping paint over time, ruining the appearance of your item.

-Additionally, the colour of the stain can bleed through the paint, mainly if it’s a dark stain and you’re trying to paint over it with a lighter colour.
-This can lead to a patchy or discoloured appearance, with the stain’s hue altering the final colour of your paint.
+Additionally, the color of the stain can bleed through the paint, mainly if it’s a dark stain and you’re trying to paint over it with a lighter color.
+This can lead to a patchy or discolored appearance, with the stain’s hue altering the final color of your paint.

 Painting Over Stained Wood: Primer or No Primer?